leandro-mm/Microservice.Project/README.md

-# React and .Net Core MVC API with MongoDB and RabbitMQ
+# .Net Core MVC API with MongoDB, RabbitMQ and React

 ## 📌 This project was built with:
 - ASP.NET Core and C# for cross-platform server-side code